asjadnaqvi/30DayMapChallenge2021/README.md

 # 30DayMapChallenge 2021

-Here are my entries for the #30DayMapChallenge 2021 that were published on Twitter from Nov 1 till Nov 30th.
-This repository is the entry for 30th November (#MetaMapping)
+Here are my entries for the #30DayMapChallenge 2021 that were published on Twitter from Nov 1 till Nov 30th 2021.
+The challenge was started by [Topi Tjukanov](https://twitter.com/tjukanov) and has some really creative entries.
+Three of my visualizations made it in the Top 10 posts for this challenge: Day3, Day17, Day20.
+Entries can be viewed [here](https://github.com/hn303/30DayMapChallenge-Bot).